steeef/docker-zabbix/README.md

 ```
 docker run -i -t -p 10051 \
-                 -p 10052 \
                  -p 80    \
                  -p 2812  \
                  --entrypoint="" berngp/docker-zabbix /bin/bash
 ```

-Note that in the example above we are telling _docker_ to bind ports 10051, 10052, 80 and 2812 but we are not giving explicit mapping of those ports.
+Note that in the example above we are telling _docker_ to bind ports 10051, 80 and 2812 but we are not giving explicit mapping of those ports.
 You will have to run `docker ps` to figure out the port mappings in relationship with the host.

 ## Contributing.